sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/troubleshooting.md

 name: hello-world
 description: Add Hello World to READMEs

-# Find all repositories that contain a README.md file.
+# Find one repository with a README.md
 on:
-  - repositoriesMatchingQuery: file:README.md
+  - repositoriesMatchingQuery: repohasfile:README.md count:1

 # In each repository, run this command.
 Each repository's resulting diff is captured.
 steps: